Main page content begins here

 Many passengers carry large, heavy backpacks that could injure other passengers.
 Please use care and courtesy when travelling with such items.
 Carry backpacks in front of you to minimize chance of hitting other passengers.
 When seated, hold your backpack on your lap so other passengers can be seated as well.

-E-scooters are not allowed on the LRT from 7:30-9am, and 4-5:30pm.
-They are allowed on the LRT outside of these hours.
+Starting August 30, 2021, e-scooters will be allowed on the LRT at all times of the day.
 Please note the meter on the e-scooter may continue to run while riding the LRT.
 E-scooters are not permitted on buses or bike racks on the front of buses.
 Non-motorized scooters are allowed on buses and LRT.

 Provided there is room, skis, toboggans and other large bulky items are permitted on buses.
 Operators have the right to refuse passengers attempting to board with such items on heavily loaded buses.
 Skis and toboggans must be carried upright and stored out of the way of the aisle.
 Use care and courtesy to avoid inconveniencing or injuring other passengers.